elyra-ai/elyra/docs/source/user_guide/runtime-conf.md

 Example: `mypassword`

 ##### user_namespace
-The namespace used to run your pipeline in kfp.
+The namespace used to run your pipeline in Kubeflow Pipelines.
 This setting is required if the Kubeflow Pipelines deployment is multi-user, auth enabled.
 SEE NOTE.

 Example: `mynamespace`